-On Thursday, 21 November 2019, the Safer Internet Forum (SIF) will take place in Brussels Belgium.
-With a theme of "From online violence to digital respect", it will also celebrate 20 years of safer/better internet funding by the European Commission.
+On Thursday, 21 November 2019, the Safer Internet Forum (SIF) took place in Brussels Belgium.
+With a theme of "From online violence to digital respect", it also celebrated 20 years of safer/better internet funding by the European Commission.

 Exploring the multiple facets of online violence at Safer Internet Forum 2019

-In this context, Thordis Elva, writer, speaker and journalist known for her TED Talk "Our story of rape and reconciliation" will host the opening keynote session, looking at the key issues at stake, including online hate speech, image-based sexual violence, and other forms of technology-facilitated gender-based violence.
-She will also discuss the solutions brought to these issues, looking in particular into the role of policymakers and regulators, and she will share some examples of successful campaigns and good practice in that regard.
+In this context, Thordis Elva, writer, speaker and journalist known for her TED Talk "Our story of rape and reconciliation" hosted the opening keynote session, looking at the key issues at stake, including online hate speech, image-based sexual violence, and other forms of technology-facilitated gender-based violence.
+She also discussed the solutions brought to these issues, looking in particular into the role of policymakers and regulators, and shared some examples of successful campaigns and good practice in that regard.

-A series of deep dive sessions will look at the phenomenon of online violence from different angles (such as online violence and misogyny in gaming, sexual violence against men and boys) and will also present some interesting and innovative solutions to the phenomenon, such as the deShame project to prevent sexual harassment among young people, the SELMA project to tackle online hate speech with young people, and using artificial intelligence (AI) against online violence.
+A series of deep dive sessions examined the phenomenon of online violence from different angles (such as online violence and misogyny in gaming, sexual violence against men and boys) and also presented some interesting and innovative solutions to the phenomenon, such as the deShame project to prevent sexual harassment among young people, the SELMA project to tackle online hate speech with young people, and using artificial intelligence (AI) against online violence.

 Focusing on young people's experiences of online violence

-One of the aims of the day is to get a better understanding of how children and young people experience violence in the digital world, and how they would like to see adults solve these issues.
+One of the aims of the day was to get a better understanding of how children and young people experience violence in the digital world, and how they would like to see adults solve these issues.
 To do so, what better way than asking the young people themselves?
-For this reason, young people will be at the heart of two plenary sessions during this iteration of SIF.
+For this reason, young people were at the heart of two plenary sessions during this iteration of SIF.

-On the one hand, the 2019 BIK Youth panellists are currently shaping a "flipped consultation"; an upbeat and highly-interactive session in which they will take participants on a more upbeat journey showing how young people – in cooperation with other stakeholders – can make a positive difference.
+On the one hand, the 2019 BIK Youth panellists shaped a "flipped consultation"; a lively and highly-interactive session in which they took participants on a more upbeat journey showing how young people – in cooperation with other stakeholders – can make a positive difference.

-Another session will look at the ways young people can use social media to bring about change, through the stories of three young activists who have faced adversity online but have dealt with it by using digital technology and social media to effect positive change:
+Another session looked at the ways young people have used social media to bring about change, through the stories of three young activists who have faced adversity online but have dealt with it by using digital technology and social media to effect positive change: